ellakoa/postcard-poem/content/posts/time-travellers.md

 alt: "A Water scupture, "
 poem: |-
   We have journeyed through time you and I
-  Traversing the land, the sea and the sky.
+  Traversing the land, the sea, the sky.

   Seeking the future through many a year
   With much laughter, and a few tears.